kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Example from Healthcare

-Medical records contain sensitive notes and images.
+Medical records contain sensitive notes and images
 Before AI can use them:
-Text is anonymized.
+Text is anonymized
-Scans are labeled by modality.
+Scans are labeled by modality
-Diagnoses are coded.
+Diagnoses are coded
 This makes clinical AI both accurate and compliant

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.